38th Infantry Division (United States): World War I

-The 38th Infantry Division's headquarters was activated at Camp Shelby 25 August 1917, composed of units drawn from Indiana, Kentucky, and West Virginia.
-Major General William H. Sage, a Medal of Honor recipient from the Philippine-American War was its first commander.
-In keeping with new naming conventions issued by the War Department, National Guard regiments were given three digit numbers (for example, the 1st Indiana Infantry Regiment became the 151st Infantry Regiment), and National Guard divisions were numbered from 26 through 42.
-Troops began to arrive at Camp Shelby, Mississippi for training in September 1917.
-Once there, the 38th Division was organized into a "square" division of two brigades; the 75th Infantry Brigade and the 76th Infantry Brigade, the 138th, 139th, and 163rd Field Artillery Regiments, the 113th Engineer Regiment, the 113th Medical Battalion, and a separate signal battalion.
+The 38th Infantry Division's headquarters was activated at Camp Shelby on 25 August 1917, almost five months after the American entry into World War I, composed of units drawn from Indiana, Kentucky, and West Virginia.
+Major General William H. Sage, a Medal of Honor recipient from the Philippine–American War was its first commander.
+With new naming conventions issued by the War Department, National Guard regiments were given three-digit numbers from 101 through 300 (for example, the 1st Indiana Infantry Regiment became the 151st Infantry Regiment), and National Guard divisions were numbered from 26 through 75.
+Troops began to arrive at Camp Shelby, Mississippi for training in September.
+Once there, the 38th Division was organized into a "square" division, centered around two infantry brigades; the 75th Infantry Brigade and the 76th Infantry Brigade, the 138th, 139th, and 163rd Field Artillery Regiments, the 113th Engineer Regiment, the 113th Sanitary Train, and a separate signal battalion.

-After constructing their base camp at Camp Shelby, the 38th Infantry Division began training in October 1917.
-Equipment for training was chronically short, forcing leaders to fabricate dummy artillery pieces from wood and iron scrap, while the soldiers drilled with pieces of wood to simulate rifles and machine guns.
+After constructing their base camp at Camp Shelby, the 38th Infantry Division began training in October.
+Equipment for training was chronically short, however, forcing leaders to fabricate dummy artillery pieces from wood and iron scrap, while the soldiers drilled with pieces of wood to simulate rifles and machine guns.
 In April 1918, a tornado struck Camp Shelby, damaging the division's camp and killing one soldier, PVT Vaughn D. Beekman.
 On his assumption of command of the 38th Division on 30 August 1918, Major General Robert Lee Howze commemorated the tornado by announcing the division would be known in the future as the "Cyclone Division".

-The division arrived in France in October 1918, at the height of the Meuse-Argonne offensive.
-Upon arrival, the division was largely stripped of officers and men, who served as replacements for American units already in combat.
+The division arrived in France in October, at the height of the Meuse–Argonne offensive.
+Upon arrival, the division was largely stripped of officers and men, who served as replacements for other units of the American Expeditionary Forces (AEF) already in combat.
 Several of the regiments remained intact and conducted operations behind friendly lines.
 The 113th Engineer Battalion constructed railroads, telegraph and telephone wires.
-The 138th and 139th Field Artillery took part in collective training when the Armistice took effect on 11 November 1918.
+The 138th and 139th Field Artillery took part in collective training when the Armistice with Germany took effect on 11 November 1918.

 Of the officers and men from the 38th Division detailed to other units, 301 died during the Great War: 105 died in combat; 47 died from wounds; 68 from non-combat accidents or incidents; and 81 from complications arising from influenza or pneumonia.